-- High costs. - Some LED streetlights can produce blinding glare to pedestrians and drivers, especially in fog or other low visibility conditions.
+- \ High costs. - \ Some LED streetlights can produce blinding glare

-LED is a considerable energy saving with an ROI (return on investment) more favorable to any city implementing this replacement program.
+LED is a considerable energy saving with a return on investment more favorable to any city implementing this replacement program.
 HPS costs about \$380, and LED costs about \$480, including lamp, post, labor, bucket truck, and other related activities [3].